Feedback Consultation has now closed

 Thank you for your feedback.

-Canberra Health Services is developing a Disability Access and Inclusion Plan to ensure our services meet the needs of people with a disability, their families and carers.
+Canberra Health Services is developing a Disability Action and Inclusion Plan to ensure our services meet the needs of people with a disability, their families and carers.
 Canberra Health Services aims to be a workplace and health provider that is trusted by the community as valuing people with disability, their family and their carers.

-We want your feedback on the draft Canberra Health Services Disability Access and Inclusion Plan.
+We want your feedback on the draft Canberra Health Services Disability Action and Inclusion Plan.
 We want the plan to reflect the current experience of people with a disability their families and carers and to focus on the issues that are important to you.

 Please review the document and complete the survey to provide your feedback.
 You can also leave a comment in the conversation.